Lucifer (Eminem and Sly Pyper song)

 "Lucifer" is a song by American rapper Eminem and American singer Sly Pyper from the former's twelfth studio album The Death of Slim Shady (Coup de Grâce) (2024).
 It was produced by Callus, Dr. Dre and Eminem himself.

+Background

+Between 2020 and 2021, around after his brain aneurysm, Dr. Dre recorded this song called “Bye Bye” (later retitled as “Lucifer”) which was about his ex wife (Nicole) on the GTA Online studio session alongside with “Greedy Bitch”, both about the divorce.
+Which didn’t make it in GTA Online.